truffls/sign-in-with-apple-using-django/backend.md

 ).decode("utf-8")
 ```

-This is also described in Apple's documentation [Creating the Client Secret](https://developer.apple.com/documentation/signinwithapplerestapi/generate_and_validate_tokens).

-### Implement a custom backend
+### Implementing a custom backend

-Now that you have the client secret generation ready, you can start with the custom backend.
+Now that you can make authenticated requests, you can start with the custom backend.
 Python Social Auth implements the OAuth 2.0 standard but Apple has some differences in their flow.
-In order to complete Sign In with Apple you have to extend `BaseOAuth2` and customize or override some functions.
+In order to complete Sign In with Apple you have to extend BaseOAuth2 and customise or override some functions.

 - `get_key_and_secret` override this as you have to generate the client secret the way mentioned above
-- `get_user_details` override just to return the email address or other user information to the Python Social Auth framework
+- `get_user_details` override just to give the email address or other user information back to the Python Social Auth framework
-- `do_auth` override `do_auth` as you need to verify the code or access token provided by the iOS client from Apple and get the ID token, from which other details can be extracted.
+- `do_auth` override this method as you need to verify the code or access token given by mobile client from apple and get the ID token from which other details can be extracted.

 ### What is so important about the ID Token?